mkatlihan/_luadist5.1.5/README.md

-Lua 5.1.5 for LINDO API
+Lua 5.1.5 for TABOX
 =======================

 Cloned from original distribution.
 No changes in Lua src code.

-CMakefile.txt has been modified to accommodate LINDO and TABOX specific needs.
+CMakefile.txt has been modified to accommodate TABOX specific needs.

 Android support has also been added.